leonardocarlas/BSZ-Impianti-Elettrici/wp-content/plugins/ml-slider/readme.txt

 == Description ==

 With MetaSlider you can create a powerful, SEO-optimized slider, slideshow, carousel, or gallery in minutes with the world’s #1 responsive WordPress slider plugin.
-MetaSlider is the best choice for image, photo, video (YouTube and Vimeo), layer, html, WooCommerce, and post feed sliders!
+MetaSlider is the best choice for image, photo, video (YouTube and Vimeo), layer, HTML, WooCommerce, and post feed sliders!

 [vimeo https://vimeo.com/393891282]